 - Those taking medications that affect your immune system such as steroids

-Due to the airborne nature of COVID-19, please consider whether or not you need hands on treatment at this time.
+Due to the airborne nature of COVID-19 transmission, please consider whether or not you need hands on treatment at this time.
 Face to face appointments carry an element of COVID-19 infection risk to us all so please only book an appointment if you need it.
 Please also be aware that even if you do not fall into the above categories, being able to treat you face to face will still depend on the information you provide to pre-screening questions.
 I would love to treat everyone who needs relief but we do have to be safe too.

 HOW APPOINTMENTS ARE BOOKED

 To minimise risk and keep you as safe as possible, here is the new procedure for booking and attending appointments:

-In anticipation of returning to clinic, I have completed comprehensive risk assessments for both clinic based and home visit appointments, copies of which are available here:
+In anticipation of returning to clinic, I completed comprehensive risk assessments for both clinic based and home visit appointments, copies of which are available here:

 - I will be wearing gloves, a plastic apron and a surgical mask when treating all Osteopathy patients, which will be changed between each appointment (mask to be changed every four hours)

 - I will be washing my hands before and after every treatment for a minimum of 20 seconds with soap and running water, as well as hourly when not with patients

-- All hard surfaces will be cleaned between appointments, including the treatment couch, chairs, stationary, side boards, cleaning facilities, pillow cases and floors (treatment couch only before and after treatment for home visits)
+- All hard surfaces will be cleaned between appointments, including the treatment couch, chairs, stationary, side boards, cleaning facilities, pillow cases and floors (treatment couch and associated equipment only before and after treatment for home visits)

 - Every patient will be asked to sanitise their hands with sanitiser provided on entering the clinic

 - All patients are triaged and pre-screened at initial contact and the day before their appointment to minimise the risk of people attending appointments who are symptomatic or asymptomatic carriers

 - Those who are moderate or high risk will be recommended to be seen as the first appointment of the day

 While there is no way of guaranteeing, these measures will help to keep you and I as safe as possible.
 I hope you understand.